Music of Lesotho: Church music

 villages, towns, churches, etc., and can be heard on the radio every evening.

+The Gospel music of Lesotho is support by artists like justice Mofoleng and Joey Mofoleng his young brother.
+Lesotho gospel musicians are using their music to evangelize and support the brokenhearted.

 Popular music

 As an enclave of South Africa, it is not surprising that South African musicians have a large following in Lesotho.
 Most frequently heard on the radio are various sub-Saharan AfroPop styles, Sotho Hip-hop, RnB, Deep house, Soulful House, Dancehall, Jazz, kwaito, and reggae.

 While South African music is generally enjoyed in Lesotho, there is a tremendous following for famo (contemporary Sesotho music, which features the accordion and oil can drum) such as that by Mosotho Chakela.
 The music recording industry is nascent, but many of the Basotho musicians sign with South African companies - undermining growth prospects.
-Malome Vector, Ntate Stunna, Taiylor Manson and Juvy are well known musicians in the South African music Industry.
-Malome Vector is signed under a well known recoding label 'Ambitioz Entertainment'.